 Parents and students are responsible for knowing about emergency closings and delays.
 Severe weather, or other unforeseen circumstances, may make it necessary for school to be dismissed prior to the regular dismissal time.
 This happens rarely, but because of this possibility, we are requesting that you discuss with your child what he/she is to do if school closes early.
-Parents are able to get text alerts about school closings, delays or other important information by signing up at Knox Alerts.
-Knox Alerts is a text and/or email only alerting system.
-You can sign up for Knox Alerts at: http://goo.gl/tB9vQ5. (??)
+Mount Vernon City Schools uses Instant Connect for communications and alerts.
+Instant Connect is a communications system that allows us to send voice, text, and email to our district families.
+We will be using this software as our notification system for attendance, important district news, alerts, and school closings.